gnus19/ride-hailing/README.md

 #### Server

-For the server first you need to install Docker, after that you:
+For the server first you need to install Docker and Docker Compose, after that you:

 1. `npm i` to install the dependencies
 2. Run `docker-compose up --build` in order to build the server and DB containers